Adv-4-Adv: Thwarting Changing Adversarial Perturbations via Adversarial Domain Adaptation: Background and Related Work

 \subsection{Adversarial Attack}

-Arguably the first adversarial attack, Fast Gradient Sign Method, FGSM~\cite{goodfellow2014explaining}, is simple to implement and still rather popular.
+Arguably the first adversarial attack, Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} is very simple to implement and hence still rather popular.
 FGSM generates adversarial examples by applying perturbations along an amplified (in $\ell_\infty$ sense) gradient direction as follows:

-where $\mathbf{x}$ and $\mathbf{y}$ are the clean examples and their respective labels, and $\mathcal{L}$ is the loss function for training.
+where $\mathbf{x}$ and $\mathbf{y}$ are the clean examples and their respective labels, $\epsilon$ is the strength of adversarial perturbations, $\operatorname{sign}$ is the signum function, $\nabla_\mathbf{x}$ is the gradient operator with respect $\mathbf{x}$, and $\mathcal{L}$ is the loss function for training.
 In order to improve the strength of the attack, Kurakin et al.~\cite{kurakin2016adversarial} later propose Projected Gradient Descent (PGD) as an enhanced version of FGSM with an iterative perturbation that is always clipped within $[-\epsilon, \epsilon]$ of the original pixels:

-Another strength enhancement to FGSM is R+FGSM~\cite{tramer2017ensemble}; it augments FGSM by prepending a randomized start:
+Another strength enhancement to FGSM is R+FGSM~\cite{tramer2017ensemble}; it augments FGSM by adding a small randomized step as follows:

-where the step size $\alpha$ is canceled out from $\epsilon$ by setting $\epsilon = \epsilon - \alpha$ in Eqn.~\eqref{eqn:fgsm}.
-Given these three very basic attacks, several variances have been proposed later, including for example Momentum Iterative FGSM, or MIM~\cite{dong2018boosting}, that replaces the gradient with its accumulated version.
+where $\alpha$ is a small random noise and $\mathcal{N}(\mathbf{0},\mathbf{I})$ represents a normal distribution with mean zero and identity covariance matrix.
+Given these basic attacks, several variants have been proposed later, including the Momentum Iterative FGSM (MIM for short)~\cite{dong2018boosting} that replaces the gradient with its accumulated version.